MKHarsha03/ExamPrepAI/README.md

 - For flutter application once the emulator (or physical device) is connected hit the run and debug button.

 ## Future Development
-- Have to format the text displayed by the llm properly
 - Use multimodal for image generation

 # Happy Coding